brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ![](static/development_loop.png){.stretch}

 ::: notes
-- We start by pushing some code change
+- The development loop starts by pushing some code change
 - We build it
 - We test it
-- We Validate it, maybe by some static code analysis or security check
+- We Validate it using some static code analysis or security check
 - If all is good, upload the built artifact
 - If not, repeat the loop
 :::